itsamit108/quizzy/README.md

 ## License

-Quizzy is open-source software licensed under the [MIT license](LICENSE).
+Codio is open-source software licensed under the [MIT license](LICENSE).

-Feel free to explore and enhance Quizzy as you see fit.
+Feel free to explore and enhance Codio as you see fit.
 Happy quizzing!